nuvla/documentation/docs/nuvla/user-guide/customize-apps.md

 container (such as passwords) cannot be recovered.

-Because of these limitations, most containers used from Nuvla have been customized.
-The good news is that customizing images is easy, especially as Docker allows you to build directly from existing containers.
+Because of these limitations, most containers used from Nuvla have been customised.
+The good news is that customising images is easy, especially as Docker allows you to build directly from existing containers.

-## Contextualization
+## Contextualisation

-Nuvla provides contextualization information to deployed containers in two ways: through environmental variables and via the standard Docker API.
+Nuvla provides contextualisation information to deployed containers in two ways: through environmental variables and via the standard Docker API.